Ali-Vazife/Realestate-website/README.md

 - **Security Best Practices:**

   - Our project prioritizes security with measures against brute force attacks, XSS attacks, DoS attacks, NoSQL query injection, and other industry best practices.

+  - **bcryptjs**: Used for hashing passwords to securely store user credentials in the database.
+Hashing passwords is a critical security measure to prevent plain text passwords from being compromised.

+  - **express-mongo-sanitize**: Prevents MongoDB Operator Injection by sanitizing user-supplied data, removing any MongoDB operators from input, which can help protect against NoSQL injection attacks.

+  - **express-rate-limit**: Helps to limit repeated requests to public APIs and endpoints, providing protection against brute-force attacks by controlling the rate of incoming requests.

+  - **helmet**: Enhances your app's security by setting various HTTP headers, such as `Content-Security-Policy`, `X-Frame-Options`, and `X-XSS-Protection`, to protect against well-known web vulnerabilities.

+  - **hpp**: Protects against HTTP Parameter Pollution attacks by clearing the query string parameters of any duplicates, ensuring that only the last parameter value is used.

+  - **jsonwebtoken**: Provides a secure way to transmit information between parties as a JSON object, ensuring the integrity and authenticity of the data with a signature.

+  - **xss-clean**: Sanitizes user input to prevent cross-site scripting (XSS) attacks, which can exploit vulnerabilities by injecting malicious scripts into web pages viewed by other users.

 - **User Profile Customization:**